viamrobotics/docs/docs/manage/fleet/_index.md

 Before editing a config, we recommend you refresh the page to ensure you have all the latest changes.
 {{< /alert >}}

+{{< alert title="Tip" color="tip" >}}
+For some configuration aspects you may require physical access to the robot so you can see how components are connected.
+{{< /alert >}}

+#### Reconfiguration

 When you or your collaborators change a robot's configuration, the robot will automatically reconfigure itself within 15 seconds.
 You can see configuration changes made by yourself or by your collaborators on the [History tab](robots/#history).
 You can also revert to an earlier configuration from the History tab.

-{{< alert title="Tip" color="tip" >}}
-For some configuration aspects you may require physical access to the robot so you can see how components are connected.
-{{< /alert >}}

 ### Package deployment